Achieve 360° Marketing Optimization in 7 Steps

 2. Psych out your customers

 You’re probably not the only game in town, so why should people pick you?
-You may not BE better than the next guy, but using subtle psychological triggers can make your target customers feel you are and encourage them to respond to your marketing.
+You may not BE better than the next guy, but using subtle psychological triggers can make your target customers believe that you are and encourage them to respond to your marketing.

 For example, you can use the word ‘when’ in your copy to subtly promote the idea that it’s just a matter of time before your readers take up the offer.